Trani, Castel Sant’Angelo, the Gargano Promontory, Vieste, the Umbral Forest and Castel del Monte

-Back in the car, we have a two hour dive to Castel del Monte.
+Back in the car, we have a two-hour dive to Castel del Monte.
 Our route by-passed Monte Sant’Angelo on the way down, taking us along a more rural route that allowed us to enjoy the countryside, and a more subtle descent from the promontory.
 Once back on the plain, we are again greeted by vast fields of wildflowers and poppies.

-Deviating from the highways again, we were on the back roads, a more direct route to Castel del Monte, but not one without pitfalls – Oops, I mean pot holes.
+Deviating from the highways again, we were on the back roads, a more direct route to Castel del Monte, but not one without pitfalls – Oops, I mean potholes.
 Hitting a double one extra hard, (they are hard to see with the long, dark, afternoon shadows across the roads), we are now accompanied by some strange scraping noise each time we hit a bump.
 A strut, perhaps?
 We couldn’t see anything hanging down from under the car, so we all just crossed our fingers and on we went.

 The Castel del Monte, true to the hype, is visible for miles around.
 All alone on the top of a hill, it looks like a modern structure (possibly a prison because the windows are insignificant).
 Jon could not believe from a distance, that this was a structure from the 12th century.

 Castel del Monte is a World Heritage Site and a unique building.
 It is built on an octagonal plan, with rooms on two floors, towers in the corners.
 It was designed by Frederick II himself, perhaps his interpretation of a square and a circle, relating to time he spent in Jerusalem and his having seen the Dome of the Rock.
-It is widely believed to have been a hunting lodge, but its position at the top of the hill, the absense of windows on the first floor and remains of a curtain wall suggest that it may have had defensive functions as well.
+It is widely believed to have been a hunting lodge, but its position at the top of the hill, the absence of windows on the first floor and remains of a curtain wall suggest that it may have had defensive functions as well.

 We were not able to park close to the site.
 We had to leave the car about a half mile away and take a bus to the castle.
 The visit was not a long one, but we were able to see all of the ground and second floors, climb the stairs in the towers, and marvel at the spacious rooms.
-From the outside, the castle is made from a honey-colored stone that is native to this area, but inside the light stone is complemented by red brescia, a stone made from coral and limestone.
-The brescia was used around the doorways and windows.
+From the outside, the castle is made from a honey-colored stone that is native to this area, but inside the light stone is complemented by breccia rosa (from Brescia, Italy), a stone made from coral and limestone.
+The breccia was used around the doorways and windows.
 You can also see the remains of huge fireplaces in four of the seven rooms, both upstairs and down.
 Windows on the ground level are very high in the walls, for security, so the rooms are dark.
 On the second floor big windows let in lots of natural light: They’re cheerful.